lemonmade/sewing-kit/packages/plugin-javascript/README.md

 > New to `sewing-kit`?
 [This guide](TODO) explains what `sewing-kit` is, how it’s organized, and how to use it in a project.
 Read through that overview if you haven’t already — it should help to clarify how to use the tools documented below.

-This package provides a collection of `sewing-kit` plugins and other utilities for using [Babel](https://babeljs.io).
+This package provides a collection of `sewing-kit` plugins and other utilities for using JavaScript.
+It includes built-in support for transforming JavaScript with [Babel](https://babeljs.io).

 ## Installation